 Going on a date night with the Universe was the turning point for me in my spiritual journey.
 And I truly believe it can be yours.

-It’s natural to lose interest in the spiritual path, because this experience too is very much a part of the process!
+It’s natural to lose interest in the spiritual path because this experience is also very much a part of the process!
 And analogies help us look at our life with more animation.
 I’ve put together some more analogies for you to reflect on life, here and here.
-I hope they bring you clarity, and give you something to chew on!
+I hope they bring you clarity and give you something to chew on.